sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Convolutional_Neural_Network.md

 ![CIFAR-10_examples](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/CIFAR-10_examples.png)

-Creating function for pre-processing CIFAR-10 datasets for further use in classifier.
+Next, creating function for pre-processing CIFAR-10 datasets for further use in classifier.
-<br/>Normalizing data by subtracting mean image and dividing by standard deviation.
+* Normalizing data by subtracting mean image and dividing by standard deviation.
-<br/>Transposing every dataset to make channels come first.
+* Transposing every dataset to make channels come first.
-<br/>Returning result as dictionary.
+* Returning result as dictionary.
 <br/>Consider following part of the code:

 ```py